man-of-sbk/reactjs-phe-phim-clone/_Documents/hungvu/README.md

 ## 5. Testing asynchronous functions

-### 1. Dealing with Callbacks
+### 1. Callback functions

 `Jest` tests values synchronously.
-Therefore, when needing to test asynchronous functions, we have to tell `jest` when the asynchronous functions ends in order to make `jest` work as what it is expected to.
+Therefore, when needing to test asynchronous functions, we have to tell `jest` when the asynchronous functions ends.

+The test case below should return FAIL since the `callback` function receives no argument.
+However, it returns PASS because  `jest` switch to other test cases right after the `setTimeout` statement is called and completely ignore the `callback` function of the `setTimeout`.

 ```js